nychealth/coronavirus-data/trends/Readme.md

 ### tests.csv

 This file contains person-level information on molecular and antigen testing: the number of people who received a test, the number of people with positive results, the percentage of people tested who tested positive, stratified by day and test type.
-Please see the key notes section for a description of the different categories of COVID-19 tests ([Types of COVID-19 laboratory tests](https://github.com/nychealth/coronavirus-data#laboratory-testing)).
+Please see the key technical notes section for a description of the different categories of COVID-19 tests ([Types of COVID-19 laboratory tests](https://github.com/nychealth/coronavirus-data#laboratory-testing)).
 The dates shown in this table reflect the date of specimen collection (i.e., when someone went to a healthcare provider for a test).

 To address wide variation in single day testing data, the file also includes 7-day averages (means) for the number of people tested and the number of people who were positive.
 These are calculated as the cumulative sum of both persons positive and persons tested of that day’s count and the previous 6 days.